Skip to content

 FieldSpecIterable

-A tuple of (field_name, field_type, metadata) for each field. - field_name: The name of the field as defined in the model - field_type: The type annotation of the field - metadata: A tuple of metadata items from Annotated types or field constraints
+A tuple of (field_name, field_type, constraints, metadata) for each field. - field_name: The name of the field as defined in the model - field_type: The type annotation of the field - constraints: A tuple of constraint items from Annotated types (e.g., Gt, Le) - metadata: A dict of custom metadata from json_schema_extra

 Examples: